Hunts Creek Bridge Project FAQ's

 What about access to Woolworths and the Mills Shopping Centre?

-The program for the Hunts Creek replacement bridge project has significantly changed with Council able to reduce the length of time required for the full closure of North Rocks Road from the previously advised six-months to one month.
+Council has been able to reduce the length of time required for the full closure of North Rocks Road from the previously advised six-months to five-weeks.

 Work recommenced in January 2025, with a program including nightworks and weekend closures.
 It is anticipated that for most of the work, North Rocks Road will be maintained as two-way.